tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.cholesky(input, name=None)` {#cholesky}

-Calculates the Cholesky decomposition of a square matrix.
+Computes the Cholesky decomposition of a square matrix.

 The input has to be symmetric and positive definite.
 Only the lower-triangular part of the input will be used for this operation.
 The upper-triangular part